NoelM/noelm.github.io/content/posts/zig_threading.md

 }
 ```

-Each task will verify from `value` to `value + shard_size` all the possible prime numbers.
+Each task will verify from `[value ; value + shard_size[` all the possible prime numbers.
 In contrast with
-the previous example, here one requires an allocator to create new nodes.
-This allocator is called simultaneously
+the previous example, here one requires a thread-safe allocator to create new nodes.
-from each thread, so, ensure it is a thread-safe one.

 #### Wait Group

-The thread pool does not have a public `join` member, but it gets `waitAndWork` instead, and it requires a
+The thread pool does not have a public `join` member, but it gets a `waitAndWork` instead that requires a
-wait group (the _stdlib_ contains an implementation of wait groups).
-First of all, you should `reset` your
+wait group (the _stdlib_ got one).
+This sounds odd, but mind to `reset` the wait group before using it.
-wait group before using it.
-Actually, it contains an `std.Thread.ResetEvent` which is not initialized by default.
+Because it contains an `std.Thread.ResetEvent` not initialized by default.

 ```zig
 const WaitGroup = std.Thread.WaitGroup;